-The Director of Internal Affairs shall report to the Vice-President (Student Affairs).
+The Director of Governance shall report to the Vice-President (Student Affairs).

-The Director of Internal Affairs shall be responsible for those duties listed under Section β.C.2 in the Policy Manual.
+The Director of Governance shall be responsible for those duties listed under Section β.C.2 in the Policy Manual.

 Director of Information Technology

 The Director of Information Technology shall be responsible for the information technology operations of the Society including:

 Maintaining the Society’s IT infrastructure

 Maintaining the Society’s IT security

-Overseeing the IT Team
+Overseeing the IT Operations Team and the Engineering Society Software Development Team (ESSDev).

 The Director of Information Technology shall report to the Vice‐President (Operations).

 The Director of Information Technology shall be responsible for those duties listed under β.C.8 in the Policy Manual.

 Director of Professional Development

 The Director of Professional Development shall coordinate all EngSoc activities associated with career advancement and preparation of Society members for post graduate work.
 These activities shall include but not be limited to: